Team & Board

 Diana Duarte

-Director of Policy & Strategic Engagement (she/her)
+Senior Director of Advocacy and Policy (she/her)

 What is your personal mission at MADRE?